robotsorcerer/Savitzky-Golay/README.md

 * `./savgol`

   - computes the savitzky-golay filter coefficients with frame size, `F = 5` and polynomial order 3 (these are the default parameters of the filter) for linearly spaced data points between `x_min = 900` and `x_max = 980`.

-  - you could also read in a text file of your data points from a txt file and have the matrix of differentiators as well as filtered points generated.

   - To change the values of the frame size and polynomial order, do